bcgov/platform-services-registry-api/README.md

 ## Public Cloud Request Decision

 An admin will be required to make a decision about a create request in order for it to be provisioned.
 If the admin approved the request, it will get provisioned.
 To make a request decision for a public cloud project, use the `publicCloudRequestDecision` mutation.
+Note that in order to make a decision on a request, it must have the `status` of `PENDING`

 This mutation accepts the following arguments: